nataliemichelsen/Project-3/README.md

 ## 🔲 **Objective**

-A functional and presentable application that meets all project requirements.
+**End Result:** A functional and presentable application that meets all project requirements.

 ## 🔑 **Usage**